 Palliative Care:

-• Private Insurance: Varies widely—Kaiser Permanente covers 18 visits/year; some plans limit social worker consults.
-Calculate expenses with our California In-Home Care Cost Guide.
+- Private Insurance: Varies widely—Kaiser Permanente covers 18 visits/year; some plans limit social worker consults.

 Hospice:

-• Medicare Hospice Benefit: Covers 100% of care, including medications, equipment, and grief counseling.
+- Medicare Hospice Benefit: Covers 100% of care, including medications, equipment, and grief counselling.

 Little-Known Fact: Some hospices are nonprofit (e.g., Hospice of the Chesapeake) vs. for-profit.
 Nonprofits often provide more holistic services but may have waitlists.